 It is believed that the temple was originally established by Adi Shankara in the 9th century.
 It is said that he found an idol of Lord Badrinath in the river Alaknanda and enshrined it near Tapt Kund.

-Nandaprayag is the subsequent conjunction in the falling arrangement, where Alaknanda River is joined by Mandakini River.
-The third intersection of Alaknanda River is at Karnaprayag, where the deplorable legend of Mahabharata, Karna, did retribution to please Sun God.
+Nandaprayag is the subsequent conjunction in the falling arrangement, where the Alaknanda River is joined by the Mandakini River.
+The third intersection of the Alaknanda River is at Karnaprayag, where the deplorable legend of Mahabharata, Karna, did retribution to please Sun God.
 Here, Pindar River joins Alaknanda.
-Rudraprayag is the fourth juncture among Alaknanda and Mandakini River.
-The fifth and last association happens at Devprayag where the Alaknanda River joins Bhagirathi framing stream Ganges, which streams down to the fields.
+Rudraprayag is the fourth juncture among Alaknanda and Mandakini Rivers.
+The fifth and last association happens at Devprayag where the Alaknanda River joins the Bhagirathi framing stream Ganges, which streams down to the fields.

 The nearest airport is Jolly Grant, Dehradun, 239 km from where you can take a cab or local bus

 The nearest railway station is Haridwar from where the journey begins towards Do Dham or Char Dham or Panch Prayag.

 Every place is well connected by road with Rishikesh, Dehradun and Haridwar.

 I covered Do Dham, and Panch Prayag with Tungnath, Kankahl, Haridwar and Mana Village within 7 nights and 8 days.
 My journey started on 12th October 2019 and ended on 19th October 2019.
 Please read the below-mentioned outline of my journey :